-Lohmeyer Plumbing was started by Fred, his wife Pearl, and son Henry Lohmeyer in 1936.
+Lohmeyer Plumbing was started by Fred, his wife Pearl, and son Henry Lohmeyer in Columbus, Indiana in 1936.
 The original shop contained the plumbing supplies, and office was located in the basement of their house.

 Fred had worked for another plumbing company for the preceding 20 years.
 His efforts there were supporting two of the owner's families, plus his own, so he decided he could probably make it on his own.
 He was not only a skilled plumber, but also a very astute businessman.